Imagined community: Context and influence

 The term has been influential on other thinkers.
 British anthropologist Mark Lindley-Highfield of Ballumbie Castle describes ideas such as "the West", which are given agentive status as though they are homogeneous real things, as entity-concepts, where these entity-concepts can have different symbolic values attributed to them to those attributed to the individuals comprising the group, who on an individual basis might be perceived differently.
 Lindley-Highfield explains: "Thus the discourse flows at two levels: One at which ideological disembodied concepts are seen to compete and contest, that have an agency of their own and can have agency acted out against them; and another at which people are individuals and may be distinct from the concepts held about their broader society."
-This varies from Anderson’s work in that the application of the term is from the outside, and in terms of the focus on the inherent contradiction between the divergent identities of the entity-concepts and those who would fall under them.
+This varies from Anderson's work in that the application of the term is from the outside, and in terms of the focus on the inherent contradiction between the divergent identities of the entity-concepts and those who would fall under them.

+Music and culture also parts of a nation's identity.
+Canadian ethnomusicologist, Jeffery van den Scott, and Canadian sociologist, Lisa-Jo van den Scott, extended imagined community and developed the concept of "imagined engagement".
+They argue how Canadian composers have historically used indigenous musical cultures in an attempt to create a sense of national identity.
+Imagined engagement describes a one-sided interaction where one group imagines an engagement with an othered, often without the othered's participation or consent.